 - In the Lensman series novel Galactic Patrol, Mentor of Arisia is revealed to Kimball Kinnison to be (barring a few minor bits and appendages) "simply and solely a brain."
 Then in Second Stage Lensmen the Boskonian Prime Minister Fossten is revealed to be a nearly identical brain, explained by his being a renegade Arisian.
 Except that this was a false appearance in both cases, arranged by Mentor to hide from Kinnison that Fossten was really Gharlane of Eddore.

-- In Rudy Rucker's Master of time and space, a giant brain became the Messiah of a Religion of Evil in an alternate dimension.
+- In Rudy Rucker's Master of Space and Time, a giant brain became the Messiah of a Religion of Evil in an alternate dimension.
 Then it spawned regular-sized brains that can move around by crawling, attach to people's backs and mind-control them.

 Live Action TV